This Week's Best Memes, Ranked

 Enter: our recurring feature, Memes, Ranked, where we not only rank the funniest memes each week, we also keep a running top 10 of the best memes of 2019.
 Skip to that here.

-For the week of April 22, we have a handful of contenders: Things That Don't Make You Ugly, Vitriol Joel, Ah Shit Here We Go Again and the "Go Hard" TikTok.
+For the week of April 29, we have a handful of contenders: Gamora Putting On Lipstick, Sonic Memes and Phrog.

-But before we get to that, please enjoy a special segment I like to call the Vincent D'Onofrio 4/20 tweet about pigs."

 The examples: